Azure/azure-sdk-for-js/sdk/storage/storage-blob/MigrationGuide.md

 });
 ```

-Now in the new `@azure/storage-blob` SDK, instances of `BlockBlobClient`, `PageBlobClient` and `AppendBlobClient` would be used for blob operations.
-Method `uploadFile` of a `BlockBlobClient` can be used to upload from a local file to a block blob.
+Now in the new `@azure/storage-blob` SDK, we have dedicated classes `BlockBlobClient`, `PageBlobClient` and `AppendBlobClient` for each blob type.
+For example, Method `BlockBlobClient.uploadFile` can be used to upload from a local file to a block blob.

 ```javascript
 const { BlockBlobClient, StorageSharedKeyCredential } = require("@azure/storage-blob");